Which is the best budget TV for most people?

 - No Dolby Vision

 Samsung’s Q60R is an attempt by the South Korean manufacturer to bring its QLED TVs to a more affordable price, and it succeeds in most respects with an fairly accomplished outing

-It doesn’t quite possess the same picture as the step-up models, partly because of the edge-lit panel instead of a direct-lit version, but it still has the Quantum processor 4K and with that comes very good upscaling performance and 100% colour volume for vibrant, expressive images.
+It doesn’t quite possess the same picture as the step-up models, partly because the panel is edge-lit rather than direct-lit, but it still has the Quantum processor 4K and with that comes very good upscaling performance and 100% colour volume for vibrant, expressive images.